telerik/docs-seed/README.md

 1. Open a terminal of your choice (for example, `Git Bash`).
 1. Go to the **DOCS-PATH** directory.
-1. Execute the following bash command in the root folder:
+1. Execute the following bash command in the root folder.
+The `--incremental` parameter is optional, but it allows faster rebuilds when you make a change while the docs site is running.
     ```bash
-    bundle exec jekyll serve
+    bundle exec jekyll serve --incremental
     ```
 1. Open the documentation site on the server address which is written in the terminal: `http://0.0.0.0:4000/`.
-If you can't open the URL, replace the `0.0.0.0` with `localhost`: `http://localhost:4000`.
+If you can't open the URL, replace the `0.0.0.0` with `127.0.0.1` or `localhost`: `http://localhost:4000`.
 For example, for the WPF documentation, this will be `http://0.0.0.0:4000/devtools/wpf/`.
 1. To change the host or port, pass the `--host` or `--port` arguments to the command above as an addition, for example:
     ```bash
     bundle exec jekyll serve --host=0.0.0.0 --port=1234